guirau/Udacity/ML with TensorFlow/Flower Image Classifier/README.md

 - **image_classifier.ipynb**: Complete project from the Udacity ML with TensorFlow course.

+And two Python scripts:

+- **predict.py**: Command-line app that uses a pre-trained network to predict the top flower names from an image along with their corresponding probabilities.
+- **utility.py**: Supporting modules for `predict.py`.

 ### Rendered HTML view from nbviewer

 - **image_classifier.ipynb**: https://nbviewer.org/github/guirau/Udacity/blob/d38888521cf320600badfe3aec98b5e3258ab2cd/ML%20with%20TensorFlow/Finding%20Donors%20for%20CharityML/finding_donors.ipynb